nandmohta/project_langauge_translator/pull_request_template.md

-This is a template file created to test how to create the Templates.
+<input type='checkbox' > This is a template file created to test how to create the Templates. </input>
-Can be used for the pull requests
+<input type='checkbox' >  Can be used for the pull requests </input>